devanshi39/SE-Project-Group24-Evolo-Project_Management_System/docs/tutorials/features/members.md

 # Add a new Member to a project

 Multiple members can be added to a particular project.
-The leader of a project can add members to it by specifying there email ids.
-The email of the user needs to be an already existing one that is the user should have an account with evolo.
+The leader of a project can add members to it by specifying their email ids.
+The email of the user needs to be an already existing one that is the user should have an account with Evolo.

-A POST request to our Database add inserts the user id and the project id assocaited with it to the works table.

 ```jsx
 const AddMember = ({ organisation, project, handleOrgRefresh }) => {